Approved by NARST Board 10 April 2015

 The Finance Committee shall be chaired by the Secretary-Treasurer.
-The members shall be the President and Immediate Past President.
+The members shall be the President, President-Elect, and Immediate Past President.
 The Finance Committee shall have charge and oversight of the finances of the Association.
 Its responsibilities include developing the process for budgeting and the annual budget, reviewing financial statements prior to submitting them to the Board, and working with the outside investment advisor in managing the Association’s investments, and reviewing the Association’s annual tax filings prior to their submission to the Board and ensuring that such filings and other corporate reports are made in a timely manner.
 The Finance Committee is responsible for developing the process to select the investment advisor periodically for approval by the Board.
 The Committee shall also have responsibility for reviewing the compensation of the Executive Director in accordance with the Association’s Compensation Policy.

 - Audit Committee

 The Audit Committee shall be chaired by the President-Elect.
 There shall be at least three (3) members of the Committee, at least one (1) of which will be a Director.
 Active members or non- members with financial background may be members.
 The Audit Committee is responsible for ensuring that appropriate financial controls and policies are maintained, for developing the process to select the auditors periodically for approval by the Board, and for meeting with the auditor to review the audited financial statements prior to the official presentation by the auditor to the Board.